copious-world/shm-lru-aging-and-quotas/doc/internals.md

 #### Definitions

+**key-value**: The table stores key-value pairs along with control words.
+The term **key-value** will be used to refer to the stored item, being its key and value, and this will be used in a subjective sense.
+So, the writing below will say for instance that a key-value is being stored, or that a key-value is being searched, etc.

-The storage area for key-value pairs is arranged as four 32 bit words per cell, where cell contains key-value and control word bits per key-value pair.
+The storage area for key-value pairs is arranged as four 32 bit words per cell, where a cell contains a key-value along with control word bits per key-value pair.
 Two words are used for key and value, while two more words are used for bucket membership and memory allocation management.
+The key and value are not likely stored in adjacent memory locations, the key and the membership bits will be stored in one 64 bit word, while the value and a memory allocation map will be stored in another 64 bit word.
+The 64 bit words will be part of one 128 bit cell, the whole being 16 bytes.

 A bucket is a cell which may be a base or a member bucket.
 The base bucket holds a single key-value and uses it control bits to control up to 31 more members as member buckets belong to the base bucket.